FabianGoessling/DjangoAndFriends/README.md

 This repo contains examples for possible integrations of other python frameworks and general how-to-does for Django extension.
-The repos is by means complete nor necessarily best-practice.
+The repos is by no means complete nor necessarily best-practice.
 Instead it evolves step by step as I dig deeper into the Django Framework.
-In particular the repo covers (or will cover):
+In particular the repo covers:

 ### bokeh & panel
 Integration of [bokeh](https://docs.bokeh.org/en/latest/) and [panel](https://panel.holoviz.org)